 High school graduates-to-be beware:

 Something different is happening in the college admission scene: the competition is expanding, allowing colleges to become much more choosy than ever before!
-With the internet allowing students to apply to more colleges, easier, cheaper, and faster, and the children of baby boomers now graduating high school, the numbers of applications to college has shot up dramatically.
-Add to that that the more selective colleges, anticipating future fluctuations in U.S. applicants, have already begun aggressively recruiting top candidates from foreign markets like China, Korea, India, and South America to keep the quality of their applicant pools high, and it starts becoming clear that getting into even your match schools, let alone dream school, is an even more difficult task than before, which can spell a lot of frustration for those students who fail to adequately prepare and build a desirable admissions profile.
+With the internet allowing students to apply to more colleges, easier, cheaper, and faster, and the children of baby boomers now graduating high school, the numbers of college applications has shot up dramatically.
+Add to that that the more selective colleges have begun aggressively recruiting top candidates from foreign markets like China, Korea, India, and South America to keep the quality of their applicant pools high, and it starts becoming clear that getting into even your match schools, let alone dream school, is an even more difficult task than before.

-Now, this does not mean you should give up on that college dream, but it does mean that students with a serious college outlook can no longer afford to spend their summer’s unproductively.
-Many colleges and university today are not just interested in students with just good grades and strong standardized test scores, but want students that enrich their campus environments as well.
+Students with a serious college outlook can, therefore, no longer afford to spend their summer’s unproductively.
+Colleges and university today are not just interested in students with good grades and strong standardized test scores, but want students that enrich their campus environments as well.
 And though Archimedean’s one-of-a-kind curriculum does an outstanding job of helping students stand out from the generic high school curricula followed by so many, colleges are also looking for students with a track record of passionately pursuing those activities that expand talents, cultivate leadership skills, open minds, and enrich lives.

 When should you start making plans?

-Ideally, you need to research early in the school year and, if possible, apply in late fall and early winter since some application are due as soon as December.
+Ideally, students need to research early in the school year and apply starting in late fall and early winter since some application are due as soon as December & January, the bulk due January through April.
 Other options fill their openings on a rolling basis, so waiting until the final deadline to submit applications may mean that all opening have been filled before they even find out about your interest in attending.
 Remember too that many will require official transcripts, letters of recommendation, or essays, which could take several weeks to prepare.
 Starting on your applications as soon as possible is always your best choice of action!

 How do you secure a great summer experience?